nischalshakya30/ServletDemos/README.md

 * Open the IDE

-* Go the the File / Open the project
+* Go the File / Open the project

 * Setup up the apache tomcat server